Sigmar Polke: Films

 When asked to participate in Konrad Fischer's museum exhibition "Konzeption/Conception" (1969) at Museum Morsbroich, Polke suggested he make a film in which he scratches himself and uses a pendulum.
 The resulting film Der ganze Körper fühlt sich leicht und möchte fliegen (The Whole Body Feels Light and Wants to Fly) (1969), made in collaboration with Christof Kohlhöfer, is a 35-minute piece in which, Polke scratches himself and uses a pendulum.
 He also reads from the esoteric 19th-century grimoires The Sixth and Seventh Books of Moses (almost inaudibly as he keeps giggling all the time) and poses as the letter X, with parallel lines of white string connecting the legs of his trousers with the arms of his shirt.

 Commissioned works

+For the reopening of the Reichstag in Berlin in 1999, Polke created a series of five large, three-dimensional lightboxes using lenticular technology.
+These works were designed to visually shift depending on the viewer’s position, creating an effect of animated political allegory.

+While Polke is credited as the sole artist, the technical development and 3D implementation of the lenticular process were reportedly carried out by Cologne-based media artist Philippe David Eisfeld, who collaborated closely with Polke during the production phase.
+Eisfeld later claimed co-authorship, citing his role in digital image layering, 3D optical design, image contribution and final production.

+The original lightboxes were installed in the western entrance hall of the German Bundestag, but are currently in storage due to degradation of the materials.
+Restoration efforts have been delayed in part due to unresolved authorship and licensing issues.

-For the reopening of the Reichstag in Berlin in 1999, Polke created a series of large, three-dimensional lightboxes.
-Lighted from behind, images seen through the grooved surfaces of these lightboxes change as the viewer moves past them.
-Drawing on his early glass-painting training, Polke realized a series of stained-glass windows for the Grossmünster cathedral in Zurich between 2006 and 2009.
+Drawing on his early glass-painting training, Polke realized a series of stained-glass windows for the Grossmünster cathedral in Zürich between 2006 and 2009.